allisala/compliance-radar322391/README.md

 ### Mutual Information – MI
 -In order to capture relationships bound linear-ones between variables, we will compute mutual information, and their heatmap matrix. **Mutual Information is essentially a measure of how much the knowledge of one variable reduces the uncertainty of another variable.**
--Then we compare our variables Mi score to the target variable of compliance_score_final.
+-Then we compare our variables MI score to the target variable of compliance_score_final.
 -We identify the variables which have a MI score under threshold score 0.01 and drop these variables as they do not have a valuable impact on our target variable `compliance_score_final`, and will therefore not give valuable insights in further modeling and analysis.
 This enables us to work with a concentrated amount of variables for easier modeling.
 -Finally, we rebuilt the working dataset by combining dept_id, the selected MI-based features and the target compliance_score_final.
 The resulting table has 424 departments and 32 columns, providing a compact, information-rich feature set for modeling, where each remaining predictor has demonstrated a meaningful relationship with compliance.